LayerManager/layman/doc/rest.md

 Publish vector or raster data file as new layer of WMS, in case of vector also new feature type of WFS.

 Processing chain consists of few steps:
-- save file to workspace directory within Layman data directory
+- save files (if sent) to workspace directory within Layman data directory
 - save basic information (name, title, access_rights) into PostgreSQL
-- for vector layers import the vector file to PostgreSQL database as new table into workspace schema
+- for vector layers import vector file (if sent) to PostgreSQL database as new table into workspace schema
   - files with invalid byte sequence are first converted to GeoJSON, then cleaned with iconv, and finally imported to database.
 - for raster layers normalize and compress raster file to GeoTIFF with overviews (pyramids); NoData values are normalized as transparent
 - for vector layers publish the vector table as new layer (feature type) within appropriate WFS workspaces of GeoServer